 Content placement

-Because simple, straightforward navigation is an expectation high on the visitor request list you’ll need to find ways to deliver content to them quickly and easily.
+Because simple, straightforward navigation is an expectation high on the visitor request list you’ll need to ensure your content is organised for clarity to deliver it to them quickly and easily.

 Make sure everything you place is exactly where your users expect it to be, including navigation bars, menus and back buttons.
 Going deeper on that point make sure the options you choose for your navigation bars and menus contain the content your users need.